dylanagyemang/ufc-style-metrics/README.md

 Key Insights:

-Freestyle wrestling and traditional wrestling dominate representation, together accounting for ~60%.
+Freestyle (mixed martial arts with no real style specialty) and wrestling (Collegiate and Freestyle) dominate representation, together accounting for ~60%.

 Styles like BJJ, Kickboxing, and Boxing form the next tier of representation.